-Behaviour Consequences Notes Repeated low level disruption Rudeness Teasing / name calling Avoiding learning task Not following instructions Swearing Throwing objects Hurting someone Consistently not completing tasks 1) Verbal Warning first and follow through if necessary: • Sitting on their own in the classroom • Go to another classroom to complete learning If a child needs 'time-out' from the classroom this should be for 10 minutes and they should take their work with them.
+Behaviour Companyones Notes Consequences 1) Verbal Warning first and follow Notes If a child is sent Repeated low level disruption Rudeness Teasing / name calling Avoiding learning task Not following instructions Swearing Throwing objects Hurting someone Consistently not completing tasks Verbal Warning first and follow through if necessary: Sitting on their own in the classroom Go to another classroom to complete learning If a child needs 'time-out' from the classroom this should be for 10 minutes and they should take their work with them.
 At the end of this, the child should return to the classroom for a fresh start.
-2) Verbal Warning and follow through if necessary: • Loss of rewards / points • Loss of playtime 3) Verbal warning and then follow through if necessary • Referral to Senior Leader who will then keep the child in their class for the remainder of the lesson. • Informal meeting with pupil and parents as arranged by class teacher • Behaviour to be recorded by class teacher If a child is sent out of the room to another classroom they must be sent with a note explaining why they have been removed from the classroom; what work they are to complete whilst there and what time they need to return.
-Behaviour Consequences Notes Repeated Medium Level disruption Repeated name calling Consistently refusing to work / follow instructions Swearing at other children Leaving classroom without permission Removal from classroom / refer to Senior Leader and if behaviour continues send to Headteacher Formal meeting with pupil, parents, class teacher with discussion of strategies Letter of apology from child Behaviour log / target sheet kept Referral for ELSA work with specialist Consequences: Loss of golden time Loss of playtime / dinner time Class teachers to record any incidents in the behaviour log in Headteachers office.
+Verbal Warning and follow through if necessary: Loss of rewards / points Loss of playtime Verbal warning and then follow through if necessary Referral to Senior Leader who will then keep the child in their class for the remainder of the lesson.
+Informal meeting with pupil and parents as arranged by class teacher Behaviour to be recorded by class teacher If a child is sent out of the room to another classroom they must be sent with a note explaining why they have been removed from the classroom; what work they are to complete whilst there and what time they need to return.
+Behaviour Consequences Notes Repeated Medium Level disruption Repeated name calling Consistently refusing to work / follow instructions Swearing at other children Leaving classroom without permission Deliberately breaking school and other Removal from classroom / refer to Senior Leaders and if behaviour continues send to Headteacher.
+Formal meeting with pupil, parents, class teacher with discussion of strategies Letter of apology from child Behaviour log / target sheet kept Referral for ELSA work with specialist Consequences: Loss of playtime / dinner time Class teachers to record any incidents on CPOMs.